PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 ## II.
 Multiplexing Approach (VPN free)

 The following solution is from Bill Wichser of Research Computing.
-It is reproduced here from [this post](https://askrc.princeton.edu/question/331/how-do-i-avoid-having-to-authenticate-with-duo-every-time/).

 Q: *How do I avoid having to authenticate with Duo every time?*